-3.1.3 Handling of missed/delayed visits due to COVID-19
+3.1.3 Handling of missed/delayed visits dues to COVID-19

 Due to the pandemic of Coronavirus Disease 2019 (COVID-19), study visits for some participants may be partially completed, delayed, or cancelled, with the corresponding information collected on the CRF.
-The sites were given the following instructions:
+The sites could do the following:

-- If the visit window is exceeded by more than 7 days for the Visit 3 (Day 30) assessment, the visit should be recorded as an unscheduled visit. - If the visit window is exceeded by more than 14 days for Visit 4 (Day 84), Visit 5 (Day 180), Visit 6 (Day 270), or Visit 7 (Day 365); then the visit should be recorded as an unscheduled visit.
+- If the visit window is exceeded by more than 7 days for the Visit 3 (Day 30) assessment, the visit may be recorded as an unscheduled visit. - If the visit window is exceeded by more than 14 days for Visit 4 (Day 84), Visit 5 (Day 180), Visit 6 (Day 270), or Visit 7 (Day 365); then the visit may be recorded as an unscheduled visit.